 Sahen hemmed and hawed, “Umm … ahhh.
 We had very short time to work on so many interfaces.
 That limited the communication between the various teams that did interfaces.
 Blake Abbott was in charge of interfaces inbound.
 Blake, can you explain further?”

-Blake’s voice was softer than eve; however, no one else was breathing on the call.
-He was clearly audible.
+Blake’s voice was softer than ever.
+However, with no one else was breathing, his words were clear.
 “I concur with Sahen.”
 He paused.
 I imagined him in his office in Tampa looking at the picture of his family, struggling to get out of this trap.
 Finally, he said, “I’d only add, isn’t the purpose of the end-to-end test to discover errors like this?
-And it did.”
+It did.
+It worked.”